 American Express Banks Falls on the Charts

-American Express Bank held the position with the top-earning savings yield at 1.30% APY but falls a few spots among the ranks after the rate cut.
-Sallie Mae Bank, which been a fierce competitor of American Express Bank, also recently dropped its savings rate from 1.30% APY from 1.25% APY and now becomes the leader in savings rates.
+American Express Bank, FSB. held the position with the top-earning savings yield at 1.30% APY but falls a few spots among the ranks after the rate cut.
+Sallie Mae Bank, which been a fierce competitor, also recently dropped its savings rate from 1.30% APY from 1.25% APY and now becomes the leader in savings rates.

 Here’s how the current top online savings accounts pan out:

 |American Express Bank||1.15%||$0||View product|